Taking Math Beyond the Classroom with Real World Fraction Projects

 This question now makes me realize I have not fully been doing my job as a math teacher...
 There should never be a time when a student does not understand the purpose or application behind what they are learning!

 When students understand when they would actually use the content they are learning, their motivation is immediately boosted.
-Not only do students become more motivated in learning the content, but they are also challenged to apply (Bloom's Taxonomy, anyone?) the content which typically requires more critical thinking.
+Not only do students become more motivated to learn the content, but they are also challenged to apply the content which typically requires more critical thinking.

 This is why there has been such a big push for "real world connections" in recent years.
 As math teachers, we must take our math instruction from classroom use to real world use and fractions is the perfect place to start!

-After visiting the Ron Clark Academy a few years ago, I was totally inspired to use classroom transformations as a way to engage my students even further in our real world math projects!
-As our fraction unit comes to a close, I wanted to share some pictures of all the fun!
+After visiting the Ron Clark Academy a few years ago, I was totally inspired to use classroom transformations as a way to engage my students even further.
+As our fraction unit comes to a close, I wanted to share a bit about all of the fun!

 Adding and Subtracting Fractions

 We hosted a cooking show to share our delicious dessert recipe with the world!
-Students got to "bake" and apply their skills adding and subtracting fractions to some real life cooking situations!
+Students got to "bake" and apply their understanding of adding and subtracting fractions to some real-life cooking situations!

-I gave them directions to making their own chef hat as an optional homework assignment but didn’t tell them what it was for!
+I gave them directions to make their own chef hat as an optional homework assignment but didn’t tell them what it was for.
 This built some great excitement overnight!

 Even though the floor was covered in powdered sugar at the end of the day, it was worth it!